 FET, Opto, VCA, Vari-MU…..you’ve probably heard these names to describe types of compressors, you sort of know which type is right for what, but what do they really mean?
 Each name represents a different type of circuit design that the compressor uses to react to the signal you put through it.

 Before I list each of the types and what they do, know that compressors all serve the same function.
 You can use them as a leveling device or just for tone or saturation.
-How ever you choose to use a compressor, know that each style is like a different flavor.
-It takes time and ear training and a lot of A/B comparison to be able to distinguish between each.
+However, you choose to use a compressor, know that each style is like a different flavor.
+It takes time and ear training and a lot of A/B comparisons to distinguish between each.

 Field-effect Transistors, or FETs, use an electric field to control the gain of the unit.
 The most popular example is the iconic 1176.
-FET style compression has super fast attack and release capabilities which really allows you to shape the transients.
+FET style compression has a super-fast attack and release capabilities, which really allows you to shape the transients.
 This makes them a favorite on drums for many engineers.

 These compressors use a photocell as a detector and a light bulb or LED to determine the gain reduction.
 The light will glow depending on the strength of signal passing through it and reduce the gain accordingly.
 These compressors are much less sensitive to transients and peaks due to the lag experienced by the photocell.
 Contrary to what it might seem because of how fast the speed of light is, opto compressors are considered to be slow and smooth.